Steve Bannon, Steve Mnuchin, Tiffany Trump: Registered Voters In Two States

 In November, after his election win, President Trump stated that, in addition to his “landslide” Electoral College victory, he would have also won the popular vote if millions of illegal votes had not been cast.
 Trump’s claims of voter fraud have been reported as being without merit and “debunked.”

-[Featured image by Shawn Thew-Pool/Getty Images]
+[Featured Image by Shawn Thew-Pool/Getty Images]